Mohamad Shalaby

 SHARP Code Development

-As the primary developer of the SHARP code, I've created a highly accurate plasma dynamics simulator that enables previously intractable simulations of astrophysical plasmas.
+As the primary developer of the SHARP (Spectral Highly Accurate Relativistic PIC) code, I have created a highly accurate plasma dynamics simulator that enables previously intractable simulations of astrophysical plasmas.
+The code features up to 5th-order spline interpolation, achieving three-order-of-magnitude improvements in energy conservation.

-Implemented up to 5th-order spline interpolation for field gathering and particle scattering, achieving three-order-of-magnitude improvement in energy conservation.
+Implemented up to 5th-order spline interpolation for field gathering and particle scattering, dramatically improving energy conservation over standard PIC methods.

 Hybrid Framework

-Integrated kinetic, ideal fluid, and Landau-fluid plasma descriptions in a unified framework for multi-scale astrophysical simulations.
+Integrated kinetic, ideal fluid, and Landau-fluid plasma descriptions in a unified framework enabling multi-scale astrophysical simulations.

 Beam-Plasma Instabilities

-I investigate the nonlinear evolution of beam-plasma instabilities in diverse astrophysical environments, ranging from solar radio bursts to the intergalactic medium (IGM).
+I investigate the nonlinear evolution of beam-plasma instabilities in diverse astrophysical environments, from solar radio bursts to the intergalactic medium.
+These instabilities are critical for constraining the strength of intergalactic magnetic fields and understanding energy dissipation in cosmic voids.

 Nonlinear Saturation

-Investigating the nonlinear saturation mechanisms of beam-plasma instabilities and their impact on cosmic magnetic field origins.
+Investigation of nonlinear saturation mechanisms of beam-plasma instabilities and their impact on constraints on cosmic magnetic field origins.

-Demonstrated how density gradients can significantly enhance or suppress beam-plasma instabilities in realistic astrophysical environments.
+Demonstrated how density gradients significantly enhance or suppress beam-plasma instabilities in realistic astrophysical environments.

 Selected Publications